cjdbarlow/Part-One/receptor_types.md

     * Inhibit adenylyl cyclase, reducing cAMP.
   * G<sub>q</sub> proteins
   Have a variable effect, depending on the cell.
 These:
-    * Activate phospholipase C. This affets the production of:
+    * Activate phospholipase C. This affects the production of:
       * Inositol triphosphate (IP<sub>3</sub>)
       Stimulates Ca<sup>2+</sup> from the SR, affecting enzymatic function or causing membrane depolarisation.
       * Diacylglycerol (DAG)